Eyevou/NTLitePresets/README.md

 `all.reg`

 This is a file that contains tweaks to make Windows Explorer less bloated.
-Removes Home, Gaming, and Windows Update/Insider tabs in the Settings App for Windows 11.
+Removes Home, Gaming, and Windows Update tabs in the Settings App for Windows 11.
 Can also be used on Windows 10.
 Should be placed to run AFTER logon.

 `all_Disable-DevHome-OutlookNew.ps1`